ahorvathportfolio/Multivariate-Statistics-Exploring-Differences-in-US-Colleges-Using-Principal-Component-Analysis/README.md

 - When arriving at Step 3 (Confirmatory Analysis) we will need the help of a few functions which our instructor for the course, Dr. Ellingson, was kind enough to provide us.
 These files include mardiatest.txt, EqualCovtest.txt, and TwoSampleT2test.txt.
-  Make sure to turn them into MATLAB files and that they are in the same folder as the Confirmatory Analysis Code in order to run without any issues.
+  Make sure they are in the same folder as the Confirmatory Analysis Code in order to run without any issues.